menchelab/Englmaier_et_al_2025/README.md

 and then simply running `jupyter lab` to run the notebooks.
 All presented analyses should be reproducable with the code contained in the respective jupyter notebooks.
 Most of the code concerning the computation of the codon biases for coding sequences are contained in `notebooks/codontools` and work as a self contained Python package.
+The codontools themselves contain code to compute a variety of different codon bias measures from simple percentage of coding sequence to clusters of codons including some functionality to visualize the clusters.